 Please provide logs, docker version and other information that can simplify reproducing the issue.

-Using the latest stable verison of Docker is always recommended.
+Using the latest stable version of Docker is always recommended.
 Support for older version is on a best-effort basis.

 Adding new providers